openCARP examples

 The following examples illustrate how single cell modeling is performed using the tool bench.
 Additionally you learn how to integrate a single cell model from CellML into our library limpet using the math language EasyML

-These examples should inform you about the most basic steps in developing simple tissue simulations using openCARP
+These examples inform about basic steps in developing tissue simulations based on the monodomain and bidomain models

 This is not a real example but more of a template to base your own experiment on.
 It covers mesh generation, monodomain simulation and local activation time extraction during postprocessing.